How to Ask For The Sale Without Being Pushy

 How To Ask For The Sale Without Being Pushy

 Now, you might be sure of when to ask for the sale but still lack the confidence to follow through.
-Keep reading to discover our tips for asking for the sale without being pushy below:
+Keep reading to discover our tips for effectively asking for the sale without being pushy below:

-1. Prepare for rejection
+2. Prepare for rejection

-2. Listen to your buyer’s needs
+3. Listen to your buyer’s needs

 Sales professionals should listen 80% of the time and only talk 20% of the time.
 Of that 20%, half of that should be asking questions, which leaves only 10% for selling and telling.

-3. Improve your confidence
+4. Improve your confidence

 When you lack confidence in yourself and your offering, prospects notice.
 Imagine two equally knowledgeable and skilled people offering the same product or service.
-One has a positive attitude while the other has a negative attitude.
+One has a positive attitude, while the other has a negative attitude.

 I guarantee that the one with the positive attitude will outperform the one with the negative attitude every time.
 How do you combat a negative mindset?
 Write down your most outstanding sales or life achievements.
-Then use this as a daily reminder of motivation and inspiration.
+Then, use this as a daily reminder of motivation and inspiration.

 5. Leverage urgency

-By leveraging a sense of urgency, you’re communicating to your prospect that it’s crucial to act promptly, decisively, and without delay.
+By creating a sense of urgency, you’re communicating to your prospect that it’s crucial to act promptly, decisively, and without delay.
 Otherwise, you’ll risk losing out on a valuable offering.
 For instance, “If you decide to purchase today, you’ll be one of the last customers to receive 20% off your entire order.”

 6. Share social proof